nicky-nym/nicky-nym.github.io/pages/cities.md

   - faster 911 response time
   - freedom from harassment on buses & subways

-    > "over 1.35 million [traffic] deaths and up to 50 million injuries occur every year, with 90% of these fatalities occurring in low- and middle-income countries" [^road-safety]
+    > "Over 1.35 million [traffic] deaths and up to 50 million injuries occur every year, with 90% of these fatalities occurring in low- and middle-income countries" [^road-safety]

-    > below 18 mph "pedestrians are more likely to survive being hit by a car than die, while at higher speeds the reverse is true" [^levinson]
+    > Below 18 mph "pedestrians are more likely to survive being hit by a car than die, while at higher speeds the reverse is true" [^levinson]

     > "Small changes in speed have big impacts on fatality rates: a person is 70 percent more likely to be killed by a car moving at 30 mph versus 25 mph." [^ng]